PATS0N8/ziglings-portfolio/notes/progress.md

 ## 12. While Loops (Continue Expressions)
 Moved n *= 2 into a continue expression in the while loop.
 Status: Completed
+## 13. While with Continue
+Used continue to skip numbers divisible by 3 or 5.
+Status: Completed